 Any student who is ill or injured with a condition that requires specialized transportation will be transported by ambulance or paramedics.
-The Department of Public Safety is to be notified and they will call 911 or the call can be made by the Health Center staff.
+The Department of Public Safety is to be notified of any student deemed to have emergent conditions, and they will call 911, or the Health Center staff can make the call.

-Any student with a non-emergent illness or injury whose condition is highly unlikely to deteriorate before receiving medical help will be responsible for arranging his/her own transportation to medical facilities located outside of the campus.
+Any student with a non-emergent illness or injury whose condition is highly unlikely to deteriorate before receiving medical help will be responsible for arranging their own transportation to medical facilities outside the campus.